Generic name: citalopram hydrobromide

 Treatment of Pregnant Women During the Third Trimester

 Neonates exposed to Celexa and other SSRIs or SNRIs, late in the third trimester, have developed complications requiring prolonged hospitalization, respiratory support, and tube feeding (see PRECAUTIONS).
 When treating pregnant women with Celexa during the third trimester, the physician should carefully consider the potential risks and benefits of treatment.
-The physician may consider tapering Celexa in the third trimester.

 It is generally agreed that acute episodes of depression require several months or longer of sustained pharmacologic therapy.
 Systematic evaluation of Celexa in two studies has shown that its antidepressant efficacy is maintained for periods of up to 24 weeks following 6 or 8 weeks of initial treatment (32 weeks total).
 In one study, patients were assigned randomly to placebo or to the same dose of Celexa (20-60 mg/day) during maintenance treatment as they had received during the acute stabilization phase, while in the other study, patients were assigned randomly to continuation of Celexa 20 or 40 mg/day, or placebo, for maintenance treatment.
 In the latter study, the rates of relapse to depression were similar for the two dose groups (see Clinical Trials under CLINICAL PHARMACOLOGY).
 Based on these limited data, it is not known whether the dose of citalopram needed to maintain euthymia is identical to the dose needed to induce remission.
 If adverse reactions are bothersome, a decrease in dose to 20 mg/day can be considered.